 Call Me Waldo

-June Havoc Theater
+where: June Havoc Theater

 An otherwise whimsical comedy adds intellectual heft by mashing up union politics with American transcendentalist philosophy.
 So the collectivist action collides with individualist spirit, Alinsky shakes hands with Emerson, radicalism finds many forms, and a plumber finds his place in the world.